Southclaws/Pawpy/README.md

 ## How?

+When called, a new thread is created to run the module which then drops the result onto a stack when it's finished.
+ProcessTick grabs the stack data and calls the correct AMX callback.
+It's not threadsafe yet since there are no mutexes but the underlying framework works.
+The first few code commits can actually be used to build any threaded SA:MP plugin since the Python stuff wasn't added until later.

 It's a pretty basic plugin and could be very easily adapted to call scripts in any language (or just system calls) including JavaScript, Ruby, Perl, etc.

 ### Talking of system calls, why not just use exec?